 Doors: single door at accessible entrance, double doors at main entrance

 Steps and staircases: 16 steps to second floor

 Width of aisles: ample space in dining rooms

 Places to sit: *tables, high and low, full-height bar, outdoor dining on patio in rear

-Location of restrooms: in rear of dining room, near handicapped entrance
+Location of restrooms: in rear of dining room, near the accessible entrance